Party and Holiday Survival

-Social outings and holidays can made it hard for even the most committed person to stick to their health goals.
+Social outings and holidays can make it hard for even the most committed person to stick to their health goals.
 See the tips below for suggestions to help keep yourself on track.
-One of the most important things: Visualize yourself being successful.
+One of the most important things is: Visualize yourself being successful.
 Think about what you plan to do at the party or holiday event, and walk yourself through it in your mind.

 Do EXERCISE!!!!
 Nothing is more important, so make sure to fit it in.
 If nothing else, walk fast when shopping!

 Do save up for a party.
-Eat smaller meals through the day if you are going to a party later.
+Eat smaller meals throughout the day if you are going to a party later.